-Even with top notch streaming equipment, problems may still arise.
-So it’s a good idea to implement redundancy within your streaming setup.
+Even with top-notch streaming equipment, problems may still arise.
+It’s a good idea to implement redundancy within your streaming setup.
 If your encoder or camera fails, you should have a backup configured and all-set in just a few minutes.
 This will also help your team fix problems faster.

 The most important aspect of any video project is the content itself.
 You have two main approaches to choose from when starting a 24/7 live stream:

 - Broadcasting live video from a certain place, like a studio – where we can include talk shows, live news, etc.

 - Broadcasting videos that were recorded previously – streaming pre-recorded talk shows, movies, documentaries, reruns, etc.

 Since having a linear channel is in itself a challenge, you should strongly consider going for both approaches at the same time.
-Live content is more engaging for the viewers but it’s also more labour intensive and requires a lot of planning.
+Live content is more engaging for the viewers but it’s also more labor-intensive and requires a lot of planning.
 Pre-recorded video content is easier to broadcast but less engaging for your viewers.